2022 Austrian motorcycle Grand Prix: Track layout changes

 The Grand Prix used a new layout of the Red Bull Ring, wherein a chicane was added to the previous fast slight-left hander of turn 2.
-This was done to improve the overall safety of the track by greatly minimizing the speed the riders take the turn.
+This was done to improve the overall safety of the track by greatly minimizing the speed the riders carry into turn 3.
+The new variation to the circuit follows safety reviews into the high speed accident on lap 9 of the 2020 Austrian Grand Prix.
 The final configuration was chosen among 15 proposals, with the track being 30 meters longer than the previous configurations.

 Riders' entries

 In the MotoGP class, Stefan Bradl continues to replace Marc Márquez in the Repsol Honda Team, Lorenzo Savadori runs as a wildcard with Aprilia for the fourth time in this championship.
 In the Moto2 class Sam Lowes was forced to miss the Grand Prix due to the dislocation of his left shoulder, and later further checks also revealed a fracture in the upper part of the humerus.
 To replace him on the Kalex of the Elf Marc VDS Racing Team is the seventeen year old Australian Senna Agius.
 To replace Gabriel Rodrigo, the Pertamina Mandalika SAG Team has chosen to have the 23 year old Japanese Taiga Hada race on his Kalex from this race until the end of the season.
 Rory Skinner races for the second consecutive race as a wild card with the American Racing Kalex.
 In the Moto3 class, Joel Kelso returns to the CIP Green Power KTM, while Nicola Carraro continues to replace Matteo Bertelle on the QJmotor Avintia Racing Team KTM.
-In the MotoE class, Xavier Cardelús returns to the Avintia Esponsorama Racing's Energica after missing the two races in the Dutch TT.
+In the MotoE class, Xavi Cardelús returns to the Avintia Esponsorama Racing's Energica after missing the two races in the Dutch TT.